htrismicristo/nd00333_AZMLND_C2/README.md

 This project makes use of Azure to configure a cloud-based machine learning production model, deploy it, and consume it.
 In this project we will also create, publish, and consume a pipeline.

 ## 1. Architectural Diagram

+The following picture describe briefly the main steps taken to complete the project.

 <img src=".\starter_files\images\project architecture.jpg">

-In the next section I'm going to describe the main steps in the project by using screenshoots on each one.
+In the next section I'm going to describe each step in detail by using screenshoots.

 ## 2. Key Steps